cohesity/cohesity-ansible-role/docs/tasks/restore_vm.md

 ## Ansible Variables
 [top](#task-cohesity-virtual-machine-restore-operation)

 The following is a list of variables and the configuration expected when leveraging this task in your playbook.
-For more information on these variables, see [Cohesity Protection Job](/modules/cohesity_job.md?id=syntax).
+For more information on these variables, see [Syntax](/modules/cohesity_job.md?id=syntax) in the Cohesity Protection Job module.
 ```yaml
 cohesity_restore_vm:
   state: present